I’ve been wondering recently whether the weight training and gym work I do each week is actually good or bad for my piano playing.

-I always try to use a barbel designed for bicep work (right) as it has angulations that allow you to maintain a more natural alignment of your wrists while lifting.
-This is much better than the straight bar above.
+I always try to use a barbel designed for bicep work (below) as it has angulations that allow you to maintain a more natural alignment of your wrists while lifting.
+I feel this is much better than the straight bar above.

 In summary, I believe weight training is suitable for pianists as long as it’s done sensibly and with supervision at first.
 As long as the wrist remains in its neutral (straight) position and weights are only gradually increased, you should have no trouble.